duganchen/electron-react-typescript-boilerplate/README.md

       "version": "0.2.0",
       "configurations": [
         {
-          "name": "Debug Main Process",
-          "type": "node",
-          "request": "launch",
-          "cwd": "${workspaceFolder}",
-          "runtimeExecutable": "yarn",
-          "runtimeArgs": ["workspace", "main", "run", "start"],
-          "outputCapture": "std"
-        },
-        {
-          "name": "Debug Renderer Process",
-          "type": "chrome",
-          "request": "launch",
-          "runtimeExecutable": "yarn",
-          "runtimeArgs": [
-    	"workspace",
-    	"main",
-    	"run",
-    	"debug"
-          ],
-          "webRoot": "${workspaceRoot}"
-        },
-        {
           "name": "Attach to Chrome",
           "type": "chrome",
           "request": "attach",
           "port": 9222,
           "webRoot": "${workspaceRoot}",
           "sourceMaps": true
-        },
+        }
       ]
     }

-Set breakpoints in the Typescript files, and use "Debug Main Process" and "Debug Render Process" to step through the main and render processes, respectively.

-Alternatively, you might want to use use Electron's dev tools.
-Perhaps you want to use a [DevTools Extension](https://www.electronjs.org/docs/tutorial/devtools-extension) such as the React Developer Tools.
-In that case, add the openDevTools() line back.

-Put the following in main/.env:

-    DEVTOOLS=/path/to/react-developer-tools

-Start Electron with the the developer tools and the debugger port both open:

-    yarn workspace main run debug

-In VSCode, set a breakpoint in your React.
+In VSCode, set a breakpoint.
 Select the "Attach to Chrome" configuration and, well, attach to Chrome (Electron).
 In Electron, press Cmd-R to reload.
-You should see VSCode hit the breakpoint.
+Use the application until VSCode hits the breakpoint.

 ## Credits